ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 ```
 Click [here](https://www.microsoft.com) to go to Microsoft’s home page.
 ```
-This text will render as follows:  Click [here](https://www.microsoft.com) to go to Microsoft’s home page.
+This text renders as follows:  Click [here](https://www.microsoft.com) to go to Microsoft’s home page.
-Note that as shown in the above example, Compliance Manager does not render URLs with underlining.
+As shown in the above example, Compliance Manager does not render URLs with underlining.

 Boldface text is just two asterisks on each side of the text to be bolded.
 For example:

 ```
 **This text will render in bold**
 ```
-**This text will render in bold**
+**This text renders in bold**

 ### Create a Template